MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-update-manifests-v2.md

 **`applicationPackagePath`** - **Application Package**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The path to the application package.
+Specifies the path to the application package.
 [Variables](http://azure/devops/pipelines/build/variables) and wildcards can be used in the path.
 <!-- :::editable-content-end::: -->
 <br>